Carbon Trading, definition of

 Prof Hal Lewis has just resigned from the American Physical Society after 67 years membership in disgust at the corruption around the 'global warming scam' - carbon trading does not reduce emissions

-Carbon trading will not do a thing to reduce carbon emissions and protect the environment; in fact it could end up doing the exact opposite as businesses use it as a way to create profit. - 10:10 cut carbon emissions viral video nightmare
+Carbon trading will not do a thing to reduce carbon emissions and protect the environment; in fact it could end up doing the exact opposite as businesses use it as a way to create profit. - 10:10 cut carbon emissions video, the links

 The 10:10 global campaign to cut global carbon emissions has demonstrated in a video they just pulled of their website (but has gone viral, so too late) exactly what they think of those who disagree with them... - Royal Society acknowledges significant uncertainly in climate predictions